-There is a romance I have always found in my old, romanian village.
-A raw, sunburned beauty, with a ragged dress, stepping barefoot along with the polished shoes who visit her from the city.
+There is a romance I have always found in my grandparents’ old, romanian village.
+A raw, sunburned beauty, with a ragged dress, stepping barefoot along with the polished shoes that visit her from the city.

-Bathing herself in wine and brandy, covering its body with the forest only.
+Bathing herself in wine and brandy, covering her body with the forest only.

-Her corn and poppy fields, laying under the waves of heat, waiting for rains to push their roots deeper in Mother Earth.
+Her corn and poppy fields lay under the waves of heat, waiting for rains to push their roots deeper in Mother Earth.

-Peasents, knocking wodden tables with the Mirabelle brandy shots, burnt by the folk songs that mingle with the sunsets.
+Peasants, thumping wodden tables with the mirabelle brandy shots, woke only by the folk songs that mingle with the sunsets.

-Liquid shades melt on lime painted walls, uncovering a tan glow, mesmerizing tones of yellow or nude or orange.
+Liquid shades melt on limewashed walls, uncovering a tan glow, mesmerizing tones of yellow or nude or orange.

 Her summer nights are quiet and still, scented with zinnias and roses.
 Gentle heat waves stroke your hair once in a while.
 The Perseids cut through her darkness, leaving behind trails of golden smoke.
 I know her sky so well.
 Every constellation, every planet.
 I know where the sun rises and sets and the way the fields glow in a faded blue in the distance, and I know how the garden murmurs at night, when everything and everyone is asleep.